 Operating with any Presence of a Schedule 1 Drug or Cocaine, (OWPD), is illegal in Michigan, even are not visibly impaired.
 The presence of a schedule 1 drug or cocaine can be determined through a chemical test, and can be defended using a Birmingham DUI attorney.

 Although many people feel hopeless or overwhelmed following an arrest, it is important to understand that it is possible to defend against these types of charges.
-The prosecution must likely still meet certain legal standards before anyone can be convicted – having an experienced lawyer can make the difference between a conviction and a diminished sentence.
+The prosecution must likely still meet certain legal standards before anyone can be convicted.
+Having an experienced Birmingham DUI lawyer can make the difference between a conviction and a diminished sentence.

-Birmingham DUI lawyers can help clients understand what protections are available to them under the law, and will work tirelessly to help prepare the best possible defense to the charges they are facing.
+Birmingham DUI attorneys can help clients understand what protections are available to them under the law, and will work tirelessly to help prepare the best possible defense to the charges they are facing.

 Title: Understanding and Professional